The Hidden Forces Breaking Us Down

 The Mitochondrial Connection

-The mitochondria — the tiny “powerhouses” inside each cell — are the link between movement, metabolism, and healing.
-When they function well, they generate clean energy (ATP) to power nearly every cell in your body.
+The mitochondria — the tiny “powerhouses” inside nearly every cell — are the link between movement, metabolism, and healing.
+When they function well, they generate energy (ATP) to power nearly every cell in your body.
 When they falter, energy production declines, inflammation rises, and tissue repair slows.

 Mitochondrial dysfunction has been implicated in nearly every major chronic condition — including fatigue, neuropathy, cognitive decline, and chronic pain syndromes.